ibm-cloud-docs/app-configuration/ac-integrate-sdk.md

 {:curl: .ph data-hd-programlang='curl'}
 {:node: .ph data-hd-programlang='node'}

-# Integrate {{site.data.keyword.appconfig_short}} service SDKs
+# App Configuration service SDK for Node
 {: #ac-integrate-sdks}

 {{site.data.keyword.appconfig_short}} service provides feature flags SDK, and crash insights SDK to integrate with your Node.js microservice or application.
 {:shortdesc}

-## Integrating feature flag SDK
+## Integrating {{site.data.keyword.appconfig_short}} SDK
 {: #ac-integrate-ff-sdk}

 {{site.data.keyword.appconfig_short}} service provides feature flag SDK to integrate with your Node.js microservice or application.
 You can evaluate the values of your feature flag by integrating the feature flag SDK.

-1. Install the sdks using the following code from the `npm` registry or add these packages as dependencies in the `package.json` file .
+1. Install the SDK using the following code from the `npm` registry or add these packages as dependencies in the `package.json` file.

    ```
    npm install ibm-appconfiguration-node-core --save